Wednesday, January 27, 2016

 The Christian sacrifice, usually understood as a purging of the world's sins by "the lamb of God", was Christ's terrible, painful and passionate return to his deepest Self, where the endless love between creator and creature resides; "the will of the father".
 That is why, even being critical of Christianity, Nietzsche saw the Christian sacrifice not as a trade off of Christ's life for the salvation of the world, but as a matter of authenticity to Christ.

-As we all know, Christ was not exclusive in considering himself a son of God, but, on the contrary, considered all of us to be children of the Father, just like himself.
+As we all know, Christ was not exclusive in considering himself a son of God, but, on the contrary, considered all of us to be children of his same Father.

 In the context of nature, the bond between life and death is constantly revealed.
-Animals are killed, so their predators can live on.
+Animals are killed so their predators can live.
 Babies are born, out of lacerated bodies.
 The women, who were girls until giving birth, cease to exist when they become mothers.
-Seeds die, in order to bear fruit(and this is a cherished Proustian analogy).
+Seeds die, in order to bear fruit.

 Even if just metaphorically, resurrection, as an overcoming of oneself, follows sacrifice.
 Resurrection is not a "goal"to be attained, but a rebirth that is intrinsic to dying for God.
 Here, we come to Proust and his enlightened view of the several deaths of the selves that we were, throughout life.